An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Some of the Colbert family moved to Ireland, but this topic is not covered in this excerpt.
 Another 286 words (20 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them:

-Colbert Settlers in the United States in the 18th Century
+Colbert Settlers in United States in the 18th Century

-Colbert Settlers in the United States in the 19th Century
+Colbert Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Not less bravely.

 The Colbert Family Crest was acquired from the Houseofnames.com archives.
 The Colbert Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.